Fireside Friday with Mike O'Malley

-Mike: In college I worked as a bartender and loved counting tips at the end of the night.
+Mike: In college, I worked as a bartender and loved counting tips at the end of the night.
 After that, I knew right away that I wanted to be in a profession where my effort and talent could be rewarded with more income.
-After graduation, I moved to downtown Chicago and found a job selling Online College B2C, it was a very tough job with long hours but I was hooked on sales.
+After graduation, I moved to downtown Chicago and found a job selling Online College B2C; it was a very tough job with long hours, but I was hooked on sales.
 That job taught me a lot about what I didn't want in a sales job.
 So in the end, it was worth it.
-From there I caught on with CareerBuilder, had a blast and did lots of different sales and leadership jobs during my nine year tenure.
-From there I started working at LinkedIn and have been here for four years, the last two leading our Large Enterprise Team.
+From there, I caught on with CareerBuilder, had a blast and did lots of different sales and leadership jobs during my nine year tenure.
+Then, I started working at LinkedIn and have been here for five years, the last 10 months as a sales leader of key accounts.
 It's been a great ride, I am lucky.

 Sales Assembly: What's your biggest accomplishment in sales or sales leadership?

 Mike: Watching my team 'win.'
 There is something about watching someone work hard towards a goal and achieving it while playing a small part in that success.
 I would say that there is a lot more to 'winning' than hitting quota or making a certain amount of money.

 Sales Assembly: What's the best piece of sales advice you ever got?